Starlight-polarization-based tomography of the magnetized interstellar medium: PASIPHAE's line-of-sight inversion method: Conclusions and discussion

 \section{Conclusions and discussion}

 Starlight polarization is a direct tracer of the orientation of the POS component of the magnetic field in the dusty ISM.
 When combined with measurements of stellar distances, starlight polarization has the potential to allow for a 3D reconstruction of the magnetized ISM in dusty regions.
-In this paper, motivated by the forthcoming leap forward in available stellar polarization data from the \textsc{Pasiphae} survey, we aimed at developing a robust method to perform such a 3D reconstruction.
+In this paper, and motivated by the forthcoming leap forward in available stellar polarization data from the \textsc{Pasiphae} survey, we have aimed to develop a robust method to perform such a 3D reconstruction.

 We have developed a Bayesian method to reconstruct the POS magnetized ISM structure along the LOS through maximum-likelihood analysis of the stellar data alone.
 Our method, which relies on a generic model in which dust clouds have a thickness along the LOS smaller than the typical separation between stars, accounts for uncertainties in stellar parallaxes and in the Stokes parameters.
 It further accounts, in a model-independent way, for the intrinsic scatter that is expected from turbulence within individual clouds.
 We obtained a likelihood that accounts for all sources of noise and scatter and implemented it in Python.
 Our code depends on the nested sampling code \texttt{dynesty} to maximize the log-likelihood function, construct the posterior distributions of the model parameters, and estimate the evidence.
-The code, named \texttt{BISP-1}, for Bayesian Inference of Starlight Polarization in one dimension (along distance), will be made public upon acceptance of the paper.
+The code, named \texttt{BISP-1}, for Bayesian Inference of Starlight Polarization in one dimension (along distance), is made public.